PomonaCS/Readmes/0) Introduction/README.md

    click `Open Git Staging View` in the bottom left-hand corner or the `Git Staging` tab in the bottom window.

-   If you click `Open Git Staging View` or select the `Git Staging` tab for the bottom part of the Eclipse window, you will see a list of *Unstaged Changes* (changes you have made but not yet *committed*).
+   You should see a list of *Unstaged Changes* (changes you have made but not yet *committed*).
    If you highlight one (or more) of those files you can add a commit message (describing the changes you have made) and then